kimbagira/Hero-Squad/README.md

 behaviour

-you should enter the name,age,power,weakness.
+you should go to the application and enter what is required

 input
+enter the name,age,power,weakness.